6 Essential Bodyweight Exercises For Runners

 bodyweight exercises for runners squats

-The king of exercises.
-A well-performed squat works your legs and core as well as helping with some active flexibility for your muscles as well.
+The king of strength exercises.
+A well-performed squat works your legs and core as well as helps with some active flexibility for your muscles.
 Strong legs help greatly with improving your run times and preventing injuries.

 The squat is a simple movement but must be performed correctly to prevent injuries and damage.